 I live with animals and plants.
-It is my practice and lifestyle to make medicine, build soil, and grow, forage for, and preserve food.
+It is my practice and lifestyle to grow, forage preserve food, make medicine and build soil.
 This practice of mine is an economy in and of itself.
 It sustains me and I am also able to use it to create other economies that create other relationships with people and that pays the bills.
 The art world casts lines to my practice and I use aesthetic strategies to illuminate and frame this lifestyle.
-A few of my on-going and one-off projects include: inviting Chicagoans to shit in a bucket and collecting and composting the resulting 1,500 gallons of human waste into fertile soil, serving homemade tacos made from foraged and dumpstered produce cooked in a solar oven-rocket stove pulled by a bicycle on the streets of Copenhagen, and designing/managing a large scale vermicomposting system of plus or minus a million worms at a large homeless shelter to consume their cafeteria waste.
+A few of my ongoing and one-off projects include: inviting Chicagoans to shit in a bucket and collecting and composting the resulting 1,500 gallons of human waste into fertile soil, serving homemade tacos made from foraged and dumpstered produce cooked in a solar oven-rocket stove pulled by a bicycle on the streets of Copenhagen, and designing/managing a large scale vermicomposting system of plus or minus a million worms at a large homeless shelter to consume their cafeteria waste.